drewhart/geonomics_docs/sphinx_dir/docs.rst

 reset?
 P

-This indicates the timestep __after__ the last timestep of the :py:`Landscape`-change event (because, Pythonically, the time interval stipulated is start-inclusive, stop-exclusive).
+This indicates the last timestep of the :py:`Landscape`-change event.
 Defaults to 100, but should be set to suit your specific scenario.
+If a directory of files is provided for the **change_rast** parameter, then this must match the final timestep in that series of files (as indicated by the integers at the beginning of the file names).

 ------------------------------------------------------------------------------